 The symptoms of miscarriage will be different depending on your individual situation and how advanced your pregnancy is.

-Generally speaking, vaginal bleeding and cramping are two of the most common experiences of people who have had miscarriages, but they can vary in their intensity or even not happen at all.
+Vaginal bleeding and cramping are pretty solid signs, but they can vary in their intensity or even not happen at all.

 At an early stage of pregnancy, miscarriage bleeding can start with light spotting and become heavier, or it may be heavy from the start.